insected/bobbae_gcp-wiki/Datastore.md

-# Forestore in Datastore mode
+# Firestore in Datastore mode

 Firestore in Datastore mode is a NoSQL document database built for automatic scaling, high performance, and ease of application development.